Which of the following is NOT a component of the fraud triangle? | Study Prep in Pearson+

 1

-Understand the concept of the fraud triangle, which is a model used to explain the factors that lead to fraudulent behavior in individuals.
+Understand the concept of the fraud triangle, which is a model used to explain the factors that lead to fraudulent behavior.
+The three components are Opportunity, Incentive/Pressure, and Rationalization.

-The fraud triangle consists of three components: Opportunity, Pressure, and Rationalization.
-These are the key elements that must be present for fraud to occur.
+Opportunity refers to the circumstances that allow fraud to occur, such as weak internal controls or lack of oversight.

-Opportunity refers to the ability to commit fraud due to weak internal controls or lack of oversight.
+Incentive/Pressure refers to the motivation or need that drives an individual to commit fraud, such as financial difficulties or personal gain.

-Pressure refers to financial or personal stress that motivates an individual to commit fraud.
+Rationalization is the justification or reasoning that the fraudster uses to make their actions seem acceptable or less unethical.

-Rationalization is the justification an individual uses to convince themselves that their fraudulent actions are acceptable.
-Competence is not part of the fraud triangle, as it does not directly contribute to the motivation or ability to commit fraud.
+Segregation of duties is not a component of the fraud triangle.
+Instead, it is a control mechanism used to reduce the opportunity for fraud by dividing responsibilities among different individuals to prevent unauthorized actions.

 Watch next